Searchdaimon: History

 The two founders (Runar Buvik and Magnus Galåen) started to develop a search engine in 1998 while they were studying computer science at the Norwegian University of Science and Technology.
 The first version became publicly available in 2003.

 In 2005, Searchdaimon As was founded as a company to commercialize the technology.
 Early investors were Springfondet (a joint venture by Kistefos and Oslo Innovation Center) and ICT Group AS.

 Searchdaimon ES, the company's product for enterprise search, was released in 2006.

 In 2008, the company signed its first contract to delivering internet search technology to a third party.

 In 2011, the company licensed a free version of Searchdaimon ES.

-8 July 2013, Searchdaimon have been released as open source under the GPL v2 license.
+On 8 July 2013, Searchdaimon was released as open source under the GPL v2 license.
 At some point after this, development on the product appears to have stopped.
 The last real commit was in 2015 with a minor update in 2017 to install on CentOS 6.5.
 While that may have worked at one time to install using a KickStart configuration, the source repose have since been pulled down and the script will not work.
-The main website has old virtual machines the still run on Fedora 8 and do not support https for the admin or search interfaces.
+The main website has old virtual machines that still run on Fedora 8 and do not support https for the admin or search interfaces.
 And lastly, their forums have become overrun with spam bots.
 While the main website still has price lists for commercial support, the projects as a whole seems to be abandoned.